Tezumie/T5.js/readMe.md

 ```
 ### Custom functions

-There are some handy custom functions built into T5.js, such as gradient fills and strokes, noisy lines and shapes, border radius settings, and more.
-There are some useful examples in the examples folder where you can see how some of them work.
+T5.js handles some funcitonalities different than p5, such as 2d textures with 'setTexture()', 'createBuffer()' instead of 'createGraphics()', 'borderRadius()' instead of curve vertex, and a few other changes.
+You can find examples of Most of the main differences being used in the examples folder.

+If you want 100% of the same p5.js functionalities, but highly optomized, use [Q5.js](https://github.com/quinton-ashley/q5.js) instead.

 ### Extending T5.js